Master of Science in Computer Science

 1501540 Advanced Computer Graphics 3

-Principles and properties of lighting models such as Phong shading, ray tracing and radiosity; a selection of visualization and modelling techniques;2D and 3D animation techniques; and color and human perception.
+Principles and properties of lighting models such as Phong shading, ray tracing and radiosity; a selection of visualization and modeling techniques; 2D and 3D animation techniques; and color and human perception.

 1501550 Advanced Operating Systems 3